 - Any eye conditions or problems

-It is important that patients share all the above information with the surgeon as it may affect the approach they take.
+It is important patients share all the above information with the surgeon as it may affect their approach.
 In the consultation, patients should also be as honest about their expectations and desires as possible.
 The more the surgeon knows about a patient's wishes, the more likely they will be to give the result the patient wants.

 After they have taken a medical history, the surgeon will examine the eyes.
-They will assess how much excess skin and fat there is around the eyelids.
-They will use the findings from the examination to make a decision on the best surgical approach.
+They will assess how much excess skin and fat there is around the eyelids and decide on the best surgical approach.
 The surgeon will also take confidential photos for all medical records with permission.